July-vilh/Playwright_API/Theory/async,await.md

   const message = await delay(2000); // waiting 2 sec.
   console.log('Message:', message); // display a message after the delay is completed }
+run()
 ```
+Here, we first log the message `'Execution started...'`.
+Then, using `await`, we wait for the promise returned by the `delay` function to resolve, which creates a pause.
+After the `delay` completes (after 2 seconds), the message `'Delay completed'` will be logged.

 ______